Electrical Project Manager Must-Have Resume Skills and Keywords

 We designed the ZipRecruiter Career Keyword Mapper to help you solve this problem and hopefully improve your resume.
 Using machine learning tools paired with industry research, our Marketplace Research Team helped analyze millions of job postings and resumes to identify the most important keywords related to Electrical Project Manager jobs.
 Our goal is to help you discover opportunities to improve your resume or to help you understand what skills and qualifications you need to be an Electrical Project Manager or to advance your career into beyond this role.

-Employers list the keywords Electricity and Project Management in 53.2% of Electrical Project Manager job postings.
+Employers list the keywords Electricity and Project Management in 53.07% of Electrical Project Manager job postings.
 Having such a significant share of the pie suggests these terms are critical to your resume.
-Estimating, Communication Skills and Electrical Engineering are still quite important, but a smaller sliceof the employer Electrical Project Manager job postings with their combined total of 19.2%.
-At 18.45%, Compliance, Scheduling, Electrician, and Collaboration appear far less frequently, but are still a significant portion of the 10 top Electrical Project Manager skills and requirements according to employers.
+Estimating, Communication Skills and Electrical Engineering are still quite important, but a smaller sliceof the employer Electrical Project Manager job postings with their combined total of 19.26%.
+At 18.51%, Compliance, Scheduling, Collaboration, and Electrician appear far less frequently, but are still a significant portion of the 10 top Electrical Project Manager skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Electrical Project Manager positions.
 The top three keywords represent 48.58% of the total set of top resume listed keywords.
 Look to the Resume Checklist below to investigate how Electricity, Project Management, and Electrician match up to employer job descriptions.
 Technical, Electrical Engineering, and Estimating are still quite common, and a respectable share of skills found on resumes for Electrical Project Manager with 24.43% of the total.
 At 26.98%, Troubleshooting, MS Office, OSHA Standards, and Wiring appear far less frequently, but are still a significant portion of the 10 top Electrical Project Manager skills and qualifications found on resumes.